dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 Since the definition of SOA does not enforce any technological standards, its implementation can take many forms, such as the following:

 ## Illustrate possible Approaches to SOA
-`stil under construction`

 A SOA solution often relies on many integration components, such as:

 ### 1. The Enterprise Service Bus (ESB)